 - "It will never be known what acts of cowardice have been committed for fear of not looking sufficiently progressive."

 Charles Pierre Péguy Notre Patrie, 1905"If I ought to write the truth, I am of the mind that I ought to flee all meetings of bishops, because I have never seen any happy or satisfactory outcome to any council, nor one that has deterred evils more than it has occasioned their acceptance and growth."

 St. Gregory Nazianzus ep.
 131 - AD 382“We will conquer your Rome, break your crosses, and enslave your women.
 If we do not reach that time, then our children and grandchildren will reach it, and they will sell your sons as slaves at the slave market.”

 Tag Archives: Gregorian chant

-Forgive me my ignorance – I am a relatively new Catholic, coming from the Methodist tradition.
+From a reader: Forgive me my ignorance – I am a relatively new Catholic, coming from the Methodist tradition.
 Why is Gregorian Chant more appropriate for Mass than “Gather Us In?”
 I like “Gather Us In.”
-It is singable even for … Continue reading
+It is singable even … Continue reading

 Pope Benedict has proposed what I have called his “Marshall Plan” to renew Catholic identity.
 This must involve a reading of the Second Vatican Council in continuity with all the other Councils, not as a point of rupture.
 That goes … Continue reading